 The residence is named for St. Benedict Labre (shown in the painting to the right), patron saint of homeless persons.

-Benedict House provides a 14 emergency beds for single homeless men who are currently homeless in Kitsap County.
-The Shelter program is a 90 days and is free of charge.
-It is a program that provides a physically and emotionally safe environment that enables to focus on rebuilding their future through enrollment in college courses, life skills and vocational skills training.
+Benedict House provides emergency beds for 14 single homeless men who are currently homeless in Kitsap County.
+The Shelter program is 90 day program and is free of charge.
+It is a program that provides a safe environment and enables the men to focus on rebuilding their future through enrollment in college courses, life skills and vocational skills training.

 During their stay at Benedict House residents have time to develop and implement an individualized strength based transition plan that will assist them on their journey to self-sufficiency.

 Benedict House provides 10 transitional beds for homeless men.
 The program is for men who are currently in the Benedict House Emergency Shelter Program.
 The program is 12 months in length and costs residents 30% of their verified income.
 Residents are required to participate in activities and meetings held at the center.
 They also meet with their Case Manager each week.

 Benedict House provides a furnished family room for homeless men with up to three children.
 The program is one year in length and costs 30% of the resident’s verified income.
-Residents are required to meet with their Site Monitor weekly.
+Residents are required to meet with their Case Manager weekly to monitor progress.
 They are also required to take part in improving themselves by taking part in educational classes, meetings and activities.